 Using Stackby’s product roadmap template, you will be able to:

-- Monitor the start date and end date of each sprint and its current status.
+Monitor the start date and end date of each sprint in the product development stages and its current status.

 Monitor and update all the details of your product planning process with this product roadmap template.